klasocki/REPLang/readme.md

 # Welcome to REPLang
 REPLang is a statically typed language programming language designed with working in REPL (read-evaluate-print loop) in mind.
-It is as easy to type as possible, tries to use fewest brackets possible, and everything can be written as a one-liner.
+It is as easy to type as possible, tries to use fewest brackets possible, and everything can be written as an one-liner.

 Please note that REPLang is not designed to be a fully-fledged programming language.
 I tried to learn as much as possible during development, not make it as good as possible.
 It is written in python using PLY, and only slightly optimized.
 It is best used as a comfortable and easy to use calculator.

-This repository also contains a converter from a subset of HTML to markdown language, and a RPN calculator which are covered after REPLang
+This repository also contains a converter from a subset of HTML to markdown language, and a RPN calculator, which are covered after REPLang

 # Using REPLang
 REPLang was inspired by languages such as Scala and Haskell, however it is not a functional language - it has variables and a while loop.

-Everything in REPLang is an exception, even assignment, declaration and 'print', with one exception: function definition.
+Everything in REPLang is an expression, even assignment, declaration and 'print', with one exception: function definition.

 Quick overview of REPLang constructs: